Taper Tension Control (automatic tension control)

 2) Taper tension control for the Rewind Roll

-This is basically the reverse of the Unwind system.
-As the rewind roll increases in diameter the Rewind tension is automatically increased.
+This is the reverse of the Unwind system.
+As the rewind roll increases in diameter, the Rewind tension is automatically increased.
 Without taper tension on the rewind, when winding large rolls, the web will become slack and unstable, as the roll gets larger and heavier.
-This again will leading to poor wind quality of the finished roll.
+This again will be leading to poor wind quality of the finished roll.
 If rolls larger than 250mm are to be rewound taper tension is recommended.

 Taper tension control will give a better quality finished rolls, and eliminates the need for the operator to be frequently adjusting the tension settings manually as the roll sizes change.
 This, in turn, leads to more efficient running, especially when rewinding delicate products such as films or perforated materials.